Are Facebook Ads or Google Ads Better for Dental & Ortho Practices?

 Cons

-• Lower Intent: Users are generally not actively searching for dental services on Facebook and Instagram, leading to lower conversion rates.
+• Lower Intent: Users are generally not actively searching for dental or orthodontic services on Facebook and Instagram, leading to lower conversion rates.

 • Ad Fatigue: Users can become desensitized to ads that run repeatedly, leading to decreased engagement and higher costs over time.
 With Facebook Ads, your ad creative and copy must be frequently swapped out.

 • Complexity: While Facebook Ads can be run in-house, they generally require a deep understanding of targeting options and ad formats to create effective campaigns.
-In most cases, you’ll want to partner with a dental marketing agency familiar with them.
+In most cases, you’ll want to partner with a dental marketing agency or ortho marketing company familiar with them.

 Google Ads